 The old temple was consecrated on Thursday, 19th November 1801.
-According to our Hindu Calendar it falls on Kartik Shudha Chaturdashi, Shake 1723 in “Durmukh Sanvatsar”.
-It’s build-up area was 3.60mtr. x 3.60mtr. square.
-It was ground floor structure (see picture no.1).
-It had 450mm thick brick walls and old type dome, again of brick with a Kalash above.
-Around the dome, a parapet walls with grills was structure of the temple.
-The floor level of the temple and road level were also same.
+According to our Hindu Calendar, it falls on Kartik Shudha Chaturdashi, Shake 1723 in “Durmukh Sanvatsar”.
+Its build-up area was 3.60mtr. x 3.60mtr. square.
+It was a ground floor structure, it had 450mm thick brick walls and an old type dome, again of brick with a Kalash above.
+Around the dome, a parapet wall with grills was the structure of the temple.
+The floor level of the temple and road level was also the same.

 This temple is on the corner of Kakasaheb Gadgil Marg and S.K.Bole Marg in Prabhadevi, which is facing heavy vehicular traffic It was built by a professional contractor, Late Mr.Laxman Vithu Patil as per the financial support and instructions of Late Mrs.Deubai Patil, who was a rich lady of Agri Samaj from Matunga.
 Although she was rich enough, she had no child.

-Looking at successful subsequent history of the temple, it appears like the Lord Ganesh nodded to this humble request and pious thoughts and deeds of Late Deubai Patil.
+Looking at the successful subsequent history of the temple, it appears as Lord Ganesh nodded to this humble request and pious thoughts and deeds of Late Deubai Patil.
 It is, therefore, this Siddhivinayak is famous for it and known as “Navasacha Ganapati” or “Navasala Pavanara Ganapati” in Marathi (Ganapati bestows whenever humbly genuinely prayed a wish) among devotees.

-After few years, Jambhekar Maharaj whose Math is near sea-shore at Dadar, Mumbai, asked Late Priest Govind Chintaman Phatak to look after, perform regular religious pooja etc. of Shree Siddhivinayak Temple.
+After a few years, Jambhekar Maharaj whose Math is near the sea-shore at Dadar, Mumbai, asked Late Priest Govind Chintaman Phatak to look after, perform regular religious pooja, etc. of Shree Siddhivinayak Temple.
 The predecessor of Priest Phatak, there was Late Namdev Kelkar performing priest-wood job in the temple.

-From the available information and records, the land of the temple complex was around 2550 sq.mtrs.
-There was a lake towards eastern and southern side of temple admeasuring approx. 30 x 40 sq.mtrs.
-This lake was built by Nardulla in early 19th century, to overcome the scarcity of the water, faced by the area.
-The lake was, later on, filled up, and now it is playground and a part of Kakasaheb Gadgil Marg.
+From the available information and records, the land of the temple complex was around 2550 sq. meters.
+There was a lake towards the eastern and southern side of the temple admeasuring approx. 30 x 40 sq. meters.
+This lake was built by Nardulla in the early 19th century, to overcome the scarcity of water, faced by the area.
+The lake was, later on, filled up, and now it is a playground and a part of Kakasaheb Gadgil Marg.

-There was also a rest house, sought of Dharmashala and a pair of beautiful 3.6 in high, stone masonry “Deepmalas”.
+There was also a rest house, sought of Dharmashala, and a pair of beautiful 3.6 in high, stone masonry “Deepmalas”.
 There was also a dwelling unit for the owner of this complex.
-In the earlier days when there were not many structures of residential and commercial type in its neighborhood area.
-The devotees in large numbers started visiting the temple only after 1952 and the long standing Q’s were seen in 1965 onwards.
+In the earlier days when there were not many structures of the residential and commercial type in its neighborhood area.
+The devotees in large numbers started visiting the temple only after 1952 and the long-standing Q’s were seen in 1965 onwards.

 How to Reach Shri Siddhivinayak Temple

-Dadar is the nearest railway station on both Western and Central Surburban Railway.
+Dadar is the nearest railway station on both the Western and Central Suburban Railway.
 From Dadar railway station it is a 10 minutes ride by car or taxi and most of the taxi drivers know the route to the temple.
-For those tourists who are willing to take the bus, there are several bus routes which pass by the Temple and it is a ride of about 15 minutes.
-The Temple can be also reached from the Western Suburban Railway stations of Lower Parel, Elephinston Road and Mahalaxmi.
+For those tourists who are willing to take the bus, there are several bus routes that pass by the Temple and it is a ride of about 15 minutes.
+The Temple can be also reached from the Western Suburban Railway stations of Lower Parel, Elephinston Road, and Mahalaxmi.